 In general, many states enforce a two-year time limit on personal injury claims.
 This means that a person has two years after the date of their accident to make a claim.
 If a person tries to file a claim after two years, they may lose the opportunity ever to seek compensation.

 Time limits for adults and children (minors) differ.
 A minor is generally considered to be a person under the age of 18.
 A minor cannot bring a claim forward themselves until they turn 18.
 Meaning that in many cases the clock on their two-year time limit doesn’t start until they turn 18.

 However, in many cases, a parent or legal guardian may be able to move forward with a claim on their behalf.
-In child injury cases, if compensation is awarded, it is generally not released until the child turns 18.
+In child injury cases, if the case is successful, the settlement is generally not released until the child turns 18.